cloudflare/cloudflare-docs/products/cloudflare-one/src/content/setup/index.md

 1. Set up your first location.
 Alternatively, you can choose to click **Skip to Teams dash**.

 1. If you choose to set up your first location, enter a location name and click **Next**.
-You will be able to change this name at any time on the Teams dashbaord.
+You will be able to change this name at any time on the Teams dashboard.

  ![Onboarding App](../static/documentation/quickstart/first-location.png)